 There are two critical components to a valuable alexandrite stone: size and color.
 Evaluating an alexandrite's color is two-fold.
 First, you must consider how dramatic the color change effect is.
 The more predominant the color change, the more valuable.
 The second aspect of color is how close the stone is to true green and red.
 Many alexandrites, especially synthetics, can be considered more blue and purple.
 The closer the stone is to true red and green and the more dramatic the change, the more valuable the stone.

 Size is another important factor since alexandrite stones in larger karat sizes are extremely rare, making them more in demand.
-Clarity and transparency is often overlooked so long as the stone is large and exhibits an impressive color change.
+Clarity and transparency are often overlooked so long as the stone is large and exhibits an impressive color change.

 Like so many other gemstones, synthetic alexandrite can be created in a laboratory.
 The synthetic versions change color in much the same way as natural alexandrite but often have more (and different) internal irregularities than the natural stones.
 Air bubbles are sometimes visible in synthetic alexandrite, depending on the method used to create the stones.

 Consider obtaining a gem report to reveal a stone's true origins before spending a large amount of money on alexandrite that's advertised as natural.

 Alexandrite has been used for crystal healing since its discovery.
 Overall, the gemstone is believed to bring good fortune to its owner and help enhance self-esteem.
 It has been used for healing inner ear problems, clearing the lymph system, and for disorders related to the blood and circulatory system in general.
 The stone is said to dispel negative energy and absorb positive vibes from our surroundings.